 In December 1998, Enron extinguished its 6.25% Exchangeable Notes with 10.5 million shares of EOG common stock.

-Additionally, Enron’s investment in Jacaré has been consolidated effective January 1, 1999 (see Note 2) and EOG is no longer consolidated by Enron (see Note 2).

 7 Credit Facilities and Debt

-Enron has credit facilities with domestic and foreign banks which provide for an aggregate of $ billion in long-term committed credit and $ billion in short-term committed credit.
-Expiration dates of the committed facilities range fromApril 2000 to November 2001.
+Enron has credit facilities with domestic and foreign banks which provide for an aggregate of $1.4 billion in long-term committed credit, of which $150 million relates to Portland General, and $2.3 billion in short-term committed credit.
+Expiration dates of the committed facilities range from February 2001 to May 2005.
 Interest rates on borrowings are based upon the London Interbank Offered Rate, certificate of deposit rates or other short-term interest rates.
 Certain credit facilities contain covenants which must be met to borrow funds.
 Such debt covenants are not anticipated to materially restrict Enron’s ability to borrow funds under such facilities.
 Compensating balances are not required, but Enron is required to pay a commitment or facility fee.
-At December 31, 2000, no amounts were outstanding under these facilities.
+At December 31, 2000, $290 million was outstanding under these facilities.

-Enron has also entered into agreements which provide for uncommitted lines of credit totaling $ million at December 31, 2000.
+Enron has also entered into agreements which provide for uncommitted lines of credit totaling $420 million at December 31, 2000.
 The uncommitted lines have no stated expiration dates.
 Neither compensating balances nor commitment fees are required, as borrowings under the uncommitted credit lines are available subject to agreement by the participating banks.
-At December 31, 2000, $ million was outstanding under the uncommitted lines.
+At December 31, 2000, no amounts were outstanding under the uncommitted lines.

 In addition to borrowing from banks on a short-term basis, Enron and certain of its subsidiaries sell commercial paper to provide financing for various corporate purposes.
-As of December 31, 1999, short-term borrowings of $330 million have been reclassified as long-termdebt based upon the availability of committed credit facilities with expiration dates exceeding one year and management’s intent to maintain such amounts in excess of one year subject to overall reductions in debt levels.
-Similarly, at December 31, 2000 and 1999, $1,250 million and $670 million, respectively, oflong-term debt due within one year remained classified as long-term.
-Weighted average interest rates on short-term debt outstanding at December 31, 2000 and 1999 were % and 6.4%, respectively.
+At December 31, 2000 and 1999, $1,250 million and $670 million, respectively, of long-term debt due within one year remained classified as long-term based upon the availability of committed credit facilities with expiration dates exceeding one year and management’s intent to maintain such amounts in excess of one year.
+Weighted average interest rates on short-term debt outstanding at December 31, 2000 and 1999 were 6.9% and 6.4%, respectively.

 Detailed information on long-term debt is as follows: